-Homemade Vegan Breakfast Muffin Recipes
+Vegan Breakfast Muffin (homemade recipes)

 These vegan blueberry muffins (The Simple Veganista) only need a few ingredients.
 Just mix into a batter, they’re ready in 30 minutes with just 8 ingredients (blueberries, oil, plant milk, flour, baking powder, salt, sugar, vanilla) and one bowl.
+Also try Julie’s strawberry muffins.

 If you bake a lot of muffins, get some large baking cups from If You Care (these are free from chemical linings, and sold in cardboard boxes).
 Or invest in some silicone muffin cups, which you can use over and over again.